 Put the debugger in the Azure Function as shown below

-Now Navigate to the Browser where you are trying to Browse the Function URL with the query string parameter value.
+Now, Navigate to the Browser where you are trying to Browse the Function URL with the query string parameter value.
 The URL is http://localhost:7071/api/Mynewfunction2?name=raj.
-What you need to do is just refresh the Browser or select the URL and hit Enter Button.
-Now if you go back and check the Function where you put the Breakpoint earlier.
-It will hit the debugger and if you mouse over on the name parameter, you can able to see the Value as “raj” there, refer to the above screenshot for more clarity.
+You need to refresh the Browser or select the URL and hit Enter Button.
+Now, if you go back and check the Function where you put the Breakpoint earlier, it will hit the debugger, and if you mouse over on the name parameter, you can see the Value as “raj” there.
+Refer to the above screenshot for more clarity.

 You can also check out the below articles